Quarterly Performance Reviews: What is 4×4 Performance Management and Why Does it Work?

 What are your most significant accomplishments since we last met?

-This question starts the meeting off on a positive note by allowing the employee to talk about the work they’ve done that they’re proud of and the progress made since their last review.
+This question starts the meeting off on a positive note by allowing the employee to talk about the work they’ve done that they’re proud of and the progress made over the previous review cycle.
 It gives the manager the chance to give recognition and learn if there are any successes they may have overlooked.

 What are the most important things you will focus on before we meet next?

-The meeting then transitions from talking about past accomplishes to setting future goals.
+The meeting then transitions from talking about past accomplishments to setting future employee goals.
 The manager and employee ensure they’re on the same page and understand the work that needs to be delivered so the team hits its targets.
+This question also presents an opportunity to talk about career development.

 What obstacles are you encountering right now?